Chateau Nous: Heritage listing

 Chateau Nous was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Chateau Nous demonstrates rare aspects of Queensland's cultural heritage, in that it is an early example of Functionalist domestic architecture in Brisbane.
 The place is important in demonstrating the principal characteristics of a Functionalist building.

-Chateau Nous is important in exhibiting a range of aesthetic characteristics valued by the community, in particular the contribution of the building and grounds, through scale, form and material, to the local streetscape and Ascot townscap, through the quality and intactness of the original Art Deco interior elements and as an example of both Functionalist and Art Deco design.
+Chateau Nous is important in exhibiting a range of aesthetic characteristics valued by the community, in particular the contribution of the building and grounds, through scale, form and material, to the local streetscape and Ascot townscape, through the quality and intactness of the original Art Deco interior elements and as an example of both Functionalist and Art Deco design.

 Chateau Nous is important in demonstrating a high degree of creative achievement for the late 1930s in Brisbane, in its adoption of Functionalist architecture.

 Chateau Nous has a special association with architect DFW Roberts, as an unusual example of his domestic work, being an early use of Functionalist architecture in Brisbane.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Chateau Nous demonstrates rare aspects of Queensland's cultural heritage, in that it is an early example of Functionalist domestic architecture in Brisbane.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The place is important in demonstrating the principal characteristics of a Functionalist building.

 The place is important because of its aesthetic significance.

-Chateau Nous is important in exhibiting a range of aesthetic characteristics valued by the community, in particular the contribution of the building and grounds, through scale, form and material, to the local streetscape and Ascot townscap, through the quality and intactness of the original Art Deco interior elements and as an example of both Functionalist and Art Deco design.
+Chateau Nous is important in exhibiting a range of aesthetic characteristics valued by the community, in particular the contribution of the building and grounds, through scale, form and material, to the local streetscape and Ascot townscape, through the quality and intactness of the original Art Deco interior elements and as an example of both Functionalist and Art Deco design.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 Chateau Nous is important in demonstrating a high degree of creative achievement for the late 1930s in Brisbane, in its adoption of Functionalist architecture.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Chateau Nous has a special association with architect DFW Roberts, as an unusual example of his domestic work, being an early use of Functionalist architecture in Brisbane.